ibm-cloud-architecture/cf-transformation/exercise/openshift.md

 ## Liberty hello-world application accessed from a Git repository

+The second test case, you will migrate content that is retrieved directly from a git repository.
+This sample application does not use any backend service, hence you do not need to collect VCAP_SERVICES value.
+The steps listed here can be performed directly similar to the third stage of the previous exercise.

 1. Go back to the `migrate` directory and run the following command:

 		cd /cf-transformation/migrate